-Narcotic pain relief drug overdose deaths a national epidemicApril 25th, 2011 in Psychology & Psychiatry /
+Narcotic pain relief drug overdose deaths a national epidemicApril 25, 2011 in Medicine & Health / Psychology & Psychiatry

 Unintentional overdose deaths in teens and adults have reached epidemic proportions in the U.S. In some 20 states in 2007 the number of unintentional drug poisoning deaths exceeded either motor vehicle crashes or suicides, two of the leading causes of injury death.
 Prescription opioid pain medications are driving this overdose epidemic.
 Opioid pain medications were also involved in about 36 percent of all poisoning suicides in the U.S. in 2007.